opulo-inc/docs/docs/faq/index.md

 ## Should I build or buy a LumenPnP?

 It depends!
 If you are looking to have a blast putting together a desktop fabrication machine, then go for the build!
-It's a lot of work to but one together from scratch.
+It's a lot of work to put one together from scratch.
 It can take many, many hours to source all the parts and assemble the machine.

 If you're just looking to have a tool that'll help you build your boards, buying a machine might be a better fit, as it's up and running in under an hour.
 You can pick one up [here](https://www.opulo.io/products/lumenpnp).